MYousry2002/health-and-fitness-database/README.md

 ##### `food_items` Table
 - **Columns**: `id`, `name`, `calories`, `proteins`, `carbs`, `fats`, `fiber`
 - **Purpose**: To store detailed nutritional information for each food item, including macronutrients and fiber content.
 - **Design Justification**: Central to the nutrition tracking feature, this table allows for accurate calorie and nutrient intake calculation.
 It serves as a foundation for meal planning, dietary analysis, and nutritional recommendations.
-Having this table separate from the meals table helps avoid redunduncies in the data as we can have one food item in many meals.
+Having this table separate from the meals table helps avoid redundancies in the data as we can have one food item in many meals.

 ##### `vitamin` Table
 - **Columns**: `id`, `name`
 - **Purpose**: To catalog various vitamins present in food items.
-- **Design Justification**: By isolating vitamins into a separate table, we can have multiple vitamins associated with a food item while keeping the food item table simple and without redunduncies.
+- **Design Justification**: By isolating vitamins into a separate table, we can have multiple vitamins associated with a food item while keeping the food item table simple and without redundancies.
 It acts as a master list of vitamins.

 ##### `mineral` Table
 - **Columns**: `id`, `name`
 - **Purpose**: Similar to the `vitamin` table, it catalogs minerals.
-- **Design Justification**: This separation facilitates having multiple minerals associated with a food item while keeping the food item table simple and without redunduncies.
+- **Design Justification**: This separation facilitates having multiple minerals associated with a food item while keeping the food item table simple and without redundancies.
 It acts as a master list of minerals.

 ##### `food_item_vitamins` Table
 - **Columns**: `id`, `food_item_id` (FK), `vitamin_id` (FK), `amount`